 Transferability of Shares

-The flexibility when it comes to ownership changes is a practical advantage that PLCs are often loved for.
-Shares can seamlessly be bought, sold, or gifted with no difficulties in the process, and this transferability enables simple adjustments in ownership as the business evolves.
+The flexibility regarding ownership changes is a practical advantage that PLCs are often valued for.
+Shares can be bought, sold, or gifted with ease, and this transferability enables simple adjustments in ownership as the business evolves.

 For example, a founding shareholder wanting to retire can sell their shares to a new investor and business continuity remains unaffected.